Glenroy Gilbert

-Glenroy John Gilbert (born August 31, 1967) is a Canadian former track and field athlete, winner of the gold medal in 4 × 100 metres relay at the 1996 Summer Olympics, and head coach of Athletics Canada.
+Glenroy John Gilbert (born August 31, 1968) is a Canadian former track and field athlete, winner of the gold medal in 4 × 100 metres relay at the 1996 Summer Olympics, and head coach of Athletics Canada.

 Athletics career

-Born in Trinidad & Tobago, Gilbert, his mother, and his five siblings, moved to Canada in 1973.
+Born in Trinidad and Tobago, Gilbert, his mother, and his five siblings, moved to Canada in 1973.

 He was a member of the Louisiana State University track and field team, where he won the NCAA 4 × 100 metres relay title in 1993.

 Gilbert made his major international championships debut at the 1988 Summer Olympics, where he was 21st in the Long Jump.
 At the 1990 Commonwealth Games, Gilbert was eighth in long jump, and reached the semifinal as a member of Canada's 4 × 100 m relay team at the 1992 Summer Olympics.

 Gilbert won his first medal at the 1993 World Championships, when the Canadian 4 × 100 m relay team finished in third place.
 At the 1994 Commonwealth Games, Gilbert won the gold medal in 4 × 100 m relay and was fifth in 100 m.
 Gilbert also competed in bobsleigh at 1994 Winter Olympics, where he finished fifteenth in two-man bobsled and eleventh in four-man bobsled.

-In 1995, Gilbert won a gold medal in 100 m at the Pan-American Games and was a member of gold medal winning Canadian 4 × 100 m relay team at the 1995 World Championships.
+In 1995, Gilbert won a gold medal in 100 m at the Pan-American Games and was a member of gold medal-winning Canadian 4 × 100 m relay team at the 1995 World Championships.

 At the Atlanta Olympics, At the 4 × 100 m relay final, the Canadian team beat United States by almost half a second, to establish itself the best relay team in the world.
 Gilbert also reached the quarterfinals of the 100 m.

 Gilbert and the Canadian team won a gold medal again at the 1997 World Championships and at the 1998 Goodwill Games.
 At the 1999 World Championships the Canadian team were disqualified in semifinal and Gilbert ended his running career after the 2000 Summer Olympics, where the Canadians were eliminated in the semifinal.